anubhavsrivastava/axios-data-unpacker/README.md

 ## Usage

 Important : This should be last interceptor to be added as response interceptor for your axios instance.
-This is important because any other response interceptor in may use values from complete axios response, like status or headers.
+This is important because any other response interceptor in chain may use values from complete axios response, like `status` or `headers`.

+1. At instance level

+    import axiosDataUnpacker from 'axios-data-unpacker';
+    const instance = axios.create();
+    ... //other chain of interceptors and config instance.interceptors.response.use(axiosDataUnpacker);

 ### Configuration